 In January 2018, John Erick and Deborah Ferrell, successors-in-interest and heirs of Jade Erick, (collectively "Erick") filed a lawsuit in the San Diego County Superior against Kim Kelly, ND, MPH asserting claims related to death of Jade Erick.
 In April 2018, Erick filed an amendment to the lawsuit, naming the Company as a co-defendant.
-In May 2018, the Company filed demurrer challenging certain allegations and a motion to strike punitive damages, these motions will be heard by the Court on August 10, 2018.
+In September 2018, co-defendant Dr. Kelly filed a cross-complaint against the Company and various Spectrum entities.
+The cross-complaint seeks indemnity and contribution from the Company and Spectrum.
+The Company answered the claims filed by Dr. Kelly in October 2018.
 The Company believes the claims are frivolous and has previously and will continue to dispute all asserted claims against it and intends to vigorously defend these allegations.
 Nonetheless, the Company cannot predict the eventual outcome of this this litigation, it could result in substantial costs and a diversion of management's resources and attention, which could harm the Company's business and the value of its common stock.